mediacurrent/theme_generator_8/README.md

 Now whenever you run `yo mc-d8-theme` it'll use your locally cloned mc-d8-theme generator.
 Any updates done to the generator can be tested in real time.

 Break off a feature branch dive right in.
-After you've got something you'd like to add, push back to the repo and pull request against master.
+After you've got something you'd like to add, push back to the repo and pull request against develop.